lelegard/riscv-info/README.md

 - The list of extensions in the YAML file is probably incomplete.
   Feel free to submit a pull request with missing names.

-## Usage
+## Options

 ~~~
-Syntax: riscv_info.py [options]

-Options:

-  -c filename
+-h, --help
+    Show this help message and exit.

+-v, --verbose
+    Verbose display.

-  --cpuinfo filename
+-c CPUINFO, --cpuinfo CPUINFO
-     Use the specified file for 'cpuinfo' pseudo file.
+    Use the specified file for "cpuinfo" pseudo file.
     Useful to test alternative configurations.
     Default: /proc/cpuinfo

-  -d filename
+-i ISA, --isa ISA
+    Use the specified file pattern, with optional wildcards, for the
+    "riscv,isa-extensions" pseudo files.
+Useful to test alternative configurations.
+    Default: /proc/device-tree/cpus/*/riscv,isa-extensions

-  --definition filename
+-d DEFINITION, --definition DEFINITION
     Use the specified file instead of the default YAML definition file for
     RISC-V configurations which comes with that script.

-  -e
-  --list-extensions
+-e, --list-extensions
     List known extensions.

-  -h
-  --help
-     Display this help text.

-  -i pattern
-  --isa
-     Use the specified file pattern, with optional wildcards, for the
-     'riscv,isa-extensions' pseudo files.
-     Useful to test alternative configurations.
-     Default: /proc/device-tree/cpus/*/riscv,isa-extensions

-  -l
-  --list-profiles
+-l, --list-profiles
     List known profiles.

-  -p name
-  --profile name
+-p PROFILE, --profile PROFILE
     Display the characteristics of the specified profile.

-  -v
-  --verbose
-     Verbose display.
 ~~~

 ## Testing on other architectures